 Prescription drug misuse and abuse has reached epidemic proportions in the United States.
 If you are one of the millions of Americans who are struggling or you love someone who needs help, we are here for you.
 Call 972-848-0221 today to discuss your options.

-Trazodone – also known by the brand names Desyrel, Dividose, Oleptro and Desyrel – is an antidepressant used for major depressive disorder.
-It classifies as an atypical antidepressant; therefore, it’s not related to SSRIs, monoamine oxidase inhibitors, or tricyclic antidepressants.
-It’s categorized as a serotonin antagonist and reuptake inhibitor, also known by the acronym SARI.
+Trazodone—formerly branded Desyrel and Oleptro—is an antidepressant used for major depressive disorder.
+It is classified as an atypical antidepressant; it does not belong to the usual classes of antidepressants (SSRIs, MAOIs, or tricyclic antidepressants).
+It’s categorized as a serotonin antagonist and reuptake inhibitor, or SARI.

 How Common Is Trazodone Abuse?

 In the US, there’s been an increase in all prescription drug abuse, including abuse of antidepressants.
-According to the 2012 National Survey for Drug Use and Health, about 2.4 million people 12 years or older had used some type of psychotherapeutic drug nonmedically for the first time in the prior year.
-Ultimately, this statistic represents how common it is for people to abuse any substance that has an effect on the brain.
-While most people don’t misuse trazodone, it does happen
+According to the National Institute on Drug Abuse, over 20% of all Americans over age 12 had used a prescription drug for nonmedical purposes at some point in their lives.
+While most people don’t misuse trazodone, it does happen.

 What Are the Symptoms of Trazodone Withdrawal?